Intermittent Communication: Acknowledgment

 \section{Acknowledgment}

-The authors wish to thank Dr. Aslan Tchamkerten and Shyam Kumar for the useful discussion, which leaded to a more compact expression and a shorter proof for the result in Lemma~\ref{lemma1}.
+The authors wish to thank Dr. Aslan Tchamkerten and Shyam Kumar for the useful discussion, which led to a more compact expression and a shorter proof for the result in Lemma~\ref{lemma1}.